thesmiley1/snapraid-btrfs-wrapper/CONTRIBUTING.md

 #### NPM dependencies

-NPM dependencies can be installed with a simple `yarn install`, but it is recommended to run `make deps` instead to also download other development dependencies (JSON schemas, particularly).
+NPM dependencies can be installed with a simple `yarn install`.

-#### Other dependencies

-Other dependencies (JSON schemas, particularly) should be installed with `make deps` and they will be downloaded to a `schemas` directory that is ignored by git.

 ### Linting

-Running `make lint` will run all linters.
-Look at the [`Makefile`][this-makefile] for commands for running individual linters.
+Running `yarn lint` will run all linters.
+Look at the [`scripts/list.sh`][this-scripts-lint] for commands for running individual linters.

 Linters used include: